 system.
 Initiatives such as intercollegiate quiz events or seminars should be conducted exclusively for the professors too, to enrich their knowledge in the current industry trends.
 Best faculties could be recognised and honoured on such occasions.

 Entrepreneurs and business leaders should be frequently invited as Guest speakers.

 Films based on business biographies and leadership strategies should be frequently screened and debated.

 My third set of dreams – ‘After MBA’

 Many MBA graduates never continue to read about the evolving Businesses.

 The last time they would have ‘read’ about business or management, would have been those few minutes before their last exam, near the exam hall!
-This

 Employers should give priority to MBA graduates who are knowledgeable and updated with the latest market trends.